Meraki-Solutions/green-state/README.md

 ### Hierarchical IOC with Child Containers

 So far we have looked at creating a single DI container from which we can retrieve dependencies.
-Green State supports creating child containers which inherit any of the dependencies from their parent container, but can also have their own services in them or override the parent services.
+GreenState supports creating child containers which inherit any of the dependencies from their parent container, but can also have their own services in them or override the parent services.
 Here is a basic example:

 ```js
 import { Container } from '@symbiotic/green-state';